3.6.7 Axisymmetric shell element allowing asymmetric loading

 is given by the parametric relationship

-We now introduce the kinematic assumption Equation 3.6.7–1 into the definition of to find
+We now introduce the kinematic assumption Equation 3.6.7–1 into the definition of

 where differentiation is now with respect to the parametric coordinates, so that